Partial hyperbolicity and foliations in $\mathbb{T}^3$: Preliminary results and definitions

 We shall state some results motivated by the work of Brin, Burago and Ivanov (\cite{BBI,BI,BBI2}) on strong partial hyperbolicity.
 They made the beautiful remark that a foliation transverse to the unstable foliation cannot have Reeb components since that would imply the existence of a closed unstable curve which is impossible.
 We shall not define Reeb component here, but we refer the reader to \cite{CandelConlon} chapter 9 for information on this concepts.
 Reeb components in invariant foliations for partially hyperbolic diffeomorphisms where also considered in \cite{DPU} (Theorem H) but in the context of robust transitivity and with different arguments.

-The remark of Brin, Burago and Ivanov can be coupled with the $C^0$ version of the classical Novikov's theorem (see \cite{CandelConlon} Theorems 9.1.3 and 9.1.4 and the Remark on page 286):
+The remark of Brin, Burago and Ivanov can be coupled with the $C^0$ version of the classical Novikov's theorem (see \cite{CandelConlon} Theorems 9.1.3 and 9.1.4).
+We collect here some of the consequences as obtained in \cite{BI,BBI2} (many of the statements here also hold for general 3-dimensional manifolds, see for example \cite{Pw} for related results):

-\begin{teo}[Novikov \cite{Solodov,CandelConlon}] Let $\cF$ be a (transversally oriented) codimension one foliation on a $3$-dimensional compact manifold $M$ and assume that one of the following holds: \begin{itemize} \item[-] There exist a positively oriented closed loop transverse to $\cF$ which is nullhomotopic, or, \item[-] there exist a leaf $S$ of $\cF$ such that the fundamental group of $S$ does not inject on the fundamental group of $M$ (i.e. the leaf $S$ is not \emph{incompressible}). \end{itemize} Then, $\cF$ has a Reeb component. \end{teo}

-As a corollary of Novikov's theorem, we obtain the following properties as in \cite{BI, BBI2} (many of the statements here also hold for general 3-dimensional manifolds, see for example \cite{Pw} for related results):